AndySchuste/CsharpQuestions1/README.md

 Q: Define constructor.

+Special method of the class that contains the set of instructions for an object when it is created.

 Q: When can var be used to declare a variable and how is the type for the variable determined?